emieli/ansible-demo/README.md

 This workshop contain eight chapters.
 We start nice and easy, introducing concepts like inventory, hostvars and groupvars.
 We then read through and run a few playbooks to understand the syntax better.
 We show ways to scale up your project with roles.
 A few chapters in, you're asked to build your own playbook, then break one that I built.
 We also review Ansible Vault, encrypting sensitive data.

 ## Requirements
 This workshop was made for colleagues at my company where I provided a containerlab environment.
 If you stumble across this repository, you won't be able to run the playbooks unless you setup a containerlab yourself.
 You can find the topology file in this repo, but I do not provide the images.
-Both Arista and Fortinet images are free to download though, you just need to register a free account.
+Both the Arista and Fortinet images are free to download though, you just need to register a free account.
 Try sticking with 7.0.x Fortigate images as later release trains use a highly restricted trial mode.

 # Chapter 0: Getting started
-In this chapter we deploy our lab environment so that we have something we can run ansible commands again.
+In this chapter we deploy our lab environment so that we have something to run ansible commands against.
 We'll be setting up a Fortigate Firewall and two Arista cEOS L3 switches.
 Arista CLI is very similar to Cisco syntax.
 In later chapters we'll be configuring VLANs through Ansible playbooks.

 ## Topology
 ![topology](ansible-demo.svg)